 Stoner - An interactive corner-pin image warper plus a mesh warper for manually fitting an image on a physical 3D surface.

-CornerPinSOP - a brute force corner-pinning component for SOPs.
+CornerPinSOP - This palette component is a brute force corner-pinning component for SOPs.
 Can be useful also when corner-pinning lasers.

 Vioso is integrated with TouchDesigner and lets you read in calibration data from the VIOSO Calibrator Software.
 Vioso's auto-alignment technology makes the setup of installations like multi-projector panorama displays, domes and multi-projector setups for projection mapping more automated and quick.